Chawal ka Fara / Bhat Fara from Chattisgarh.

 Contributed by Kirti Bala

-Rice Fara is a traditional dish of northern India.
-Is quite easy to make and the dish consumes very little quantity of oil.
+Fara is a popular traditional dish of northern India.
+Is quite easy to make and the dish consumes very little oil.
 Is a win win all the way with its health benefits too!

 - Add Rice flour to cooked rice and add salt as per taste.
-Important to add Rice flour little by little to help us form the balls from the cooked rice.
+Important to add Rice flour little by little to enable to form balls from the cooked rice.

-- Add little water also to mix the cooked rice well with the rice flour.
+- Add little water to mix the cooked rice well with the rice flour.

-- After mixing it well, form it in the shapes of idlis or any other shape desired and keep aside.
-These are the Fara Pori
+- Once mixed well form it in the shapes of idlis or any other shape desired and keep aside.
+These are the Fara.

 - Take oil in a Kadai/pan

-- Add 2-3 spoons of Jeera, Sesame seeds, Kadi patta/ curry leaves/ dry chillies tadka/ tempering
+- Add tadka/ tempering of Jeera, Sesame seeds, Kadi patta/ curry leaves/ dry red chillies

-- After the tadka/ tempering is ready add 1 or 2 glasses of water.
+- Add to the tadka/ tempering 1 or 2 glasses of water.

-- Add water enough to soak the fara puris prepared earlier.
+- Add water enough to soak the fara prepared earlier.
 Boil the water well.

-- As soon as the water boils, add the Fara porous made earlier into the kadai/ pan
+- As soon as the water boils, add the Faras prepared earlier into the kadai/ pan

 - Cover the kadai/ pan well with a lid to not let the steam escape.